Insality/defold-deployer/README.md

 - `b` - build project (game bundle will be in ./dist/bundle/ folder)
 - `d` - deploy bundle && run to connected device.
 Auto start logging from connected device
 - `--settings {filename}` - add settings file to build params.
 Can be used several times
-- `--fast` - build without resolve and only one Android platform (for faster builds)
+- `--fast` - build only one Android platform (for faster builds)
 - `--headless` - set mode to headless.
 Override release mode
-- `--no-resolve` - build without dependency resolve
+- `--resolve` - build without dependency resolve
 - `--instant` - it preparing bundle for Android Instant Apps.
 Always in release mode

 Bundle files will be located at *./dist/bundle/{Version}/*